ChandieFae/rws-tcappliancehvacrepair/service-area.md

 ---
 layout: default
 title: Locations
 description: T&C Appliance/HVAC Repair is proudly located in Burlington, and Durham North Carolina.
+USA
 message: We provide local residential Appliance and HVAC Repair Services in and around Burlington NC and Durham NC.
 # 📍 Service Area

-T&C Appliance/HVAC Repair is based in North Carolina and provides **in-home HVAC and appliance repair** in the following locations:
+T&C Appliance/HVAC Repair is based in North Carolina, USA and provides **in-home HVAC and appliance repair** in the following locations:

 ---